 The treble clef is one of the most common and popular clefs in music.
 I began taking piano lessons when I was 9 years old and I quickly began learning how to read music.
-The treble clef was the easiest for me to start getting the hand of because I associated it with my right hand.
+The treble clef was the easiest for me to start getting the hang of because I associated it with my right hand.

 The treble clef or “G” clef is the clef that spirals around the second line from the bottom.
 The spiral indicates that the note it wraps around is G. It is the G note above middle C. Middle C is the middle note on the piano.
 From bottom to top the notes on the staff lines read E, G, B, D, F. The notes in between the staff lines read F, A, C, E.